 A Knock at Midnight is Brittany’s riveting, inspirational memoir, at once a coming-of-age story and a powerful evocation of what it takes to bring hope and justice to a system built to resist both at every turn.
-Brittany's book will be published by The Crown Publishing Group, a division of Penguin Random House, in the Spring of 2020 .
+Brittany's book will be published by The Crown Publishing Group, a division of Penguin Random House, on June 16, 2020 .

 An inspiring true story about unwavering belief in humanity and an urgent call to free those buried alive by America’s unjust legal system—from a gifted young lawyer whose journey marks the emergence of a powerful new voice in the movement to transform the system.